EASTERN Care Guide

 Tiliqua (Blue Tongue Skinks) are terrestrial animals, meaning they live almost exclusively on the ground.
 Their bodies are designed to move quickly and efficiently through the first layer of strata making them almost fossorial in nature.
 Therefore, they need surface area rather than height when considering housing.

-Easterns are only slightly shorter and thinner than their Northern counterparts and a single animal can do very well in the U.S. hobby-wide MINIMUM, a 40 gallon breeder (36in. long X 18in. wide) per adult, or at MINIMUM 4.5+ sq.ft. floor space.
+Easterns are only slightly shorter and thinner than their Northern counterparts and a single adult animal can survive in the U.S. hobby-wide MINIMUM, a 40 gallon breeder (36in. long X 18in. wide), or at MINIMUM 4.5+ sq.ft. floor space.
+However, a larger space is recommended and preferred by most keepers.

-I recommend either the Exo-Terra Large-Low terrarium or the 4 x 2 x 2 PVC enclosure from Kages Custom Reptile Enclosures (ReptileKages.com) for permanent adult housing.
+I recommend the 4 x 2 x 2 PVC enclosure or larger from Kages Custom Reptile Enclosures (ReptileKages.com) for permanent adult housing.
 There are many other custom enclosures available that are excellent as well.
-I use Exo-Terra terrariums and custom built rack I construct myself.
+I use Kages enclosures with 6-8+sq.ft. of floor space per animal and a custom system I constructed myself.

 Please keep in mind that each animal is an individual with individual growth, terminal size, behaviors, and predispositions.
 Therefore, some animals may need larger enclosures and some may need smaller or less “open-view” enclosures to thrive.
 Part of reptile keeping is learning the balance between the biology/science and the art of adapting to “what works” for the individual animal.
 Flexibility and observation are the most important keys aspects to keeping any animal.